 - 1.1.
 Financial Regulations provide the framework for managing the financial affairs of the Council.
 They are approved by the Council and they apply to every Member and employee of the Council and to anyone acting on its behalf.
 All Members and employees must adhere to them at all times.
 Financial Regulations form part of the Council's constitution.
 Any changes to the Financial Regulations must be agreed by Council following their presentation to Audit Committee. - 1.2.
 The Chief Finance Officer is the Council's Section 151 Officer and is accountable to the Council for the financial regulations.
+The Head of Financial Services is the Council's Deputy Section 151 Officer.
+Where the Financial Regulations refer to the 'Section 151 Officer' this refers to either the 'Section 151 Officer' or the 'Deputy Section 151 Officer'.
 All Chief Officers are accountable to the Chief Finance Officer for compliance with these regulations.
 All officers with delegated responsibilities for undertaking financial responsibility are accountable to their Strategic Director for compliance with the Financial Regulations. - 1.3.
 Executive Members and Strategic Directors must maintain a written record where they have delegated decision-making to employees, including seconded employees.
 Where they have delegated or devolved decisions to other responsible employees, references to the Strategic Director in the regulations should be read as referring to those employees. - 1.4.
 All Members and employees have a general responsibility for taking reasonable action to provide for the security of the assets under their control, and for ensuring that the use of these resources is legal, is properly authorised, provides value for money and contributes to the Council's strategic aims. - 1.5.
 Should a breach of the Financial Regulations come to light it must be reported immediately to the Section 151 Officer.
 The Section 151 Officer is responsible for maintaining a continuous review of Financial Regulations and for submitting any additions or changes necessary to the full Council for approval.
 They are also responsible for reporting material breaches of the Financial Regulations to the Senior Leadership Team, the Cabinet or the Full Council as they consider appropriate.
 Disciplinary action can be taken for breaches of Financial Regulations. - 1.6.
 The Section 151 Officer is responsible for issuing advice and guidance to underpin Financial Regulations that Members, employees and others acting on behalf of the Council are required to follow. - 1.7.
 This document should be read and applied in conjunction with the Council's constitution and other internal regulatory documents forming part of the constitution. - 1.8.
-Throughout these Financial Regulations, where the words 'Strategic Director' and 'Director' appear in a departmental context, they refer also to the Chief Executive.
+Throughout these Financial Regulations, where the words 'Strategic Director' and 'Director' appear in a departmental context, they refer also to the Chief

+Executive.
 References are made to 'Heads of Service'.
 In these instances (and where Heads of Service report directly to Assistant Directors) Assistant Directors are responsible for ensuring that Heads of Service for their group of services have adequate arrangements in place and will also apply to Assistant Directors where they are directly responsible for functions or projects or where there is no Head of Service in post.
 The post of Chief Finance Officer is included within 'Assistant Directors' for the purposes of these Financial Regulations.